-As mentioned above, we utilized a qualitative data analysis tool MAXQDA to support the analysis process.
-MAXQDA assists human annotators to label text segments within their contexts and assign them to categories.
+As mentioned above, we utilized a qualitative data analysis tool MAXQDA\footnote{\url{https://www.maxqda.com/}} to support the analysis process.
 Specifically, before the formal data analysis (manual labeling), to reach an agreement about the data items that we gathered from the previous phase (i.e., Phase 4: Data extraction), we first performed a pilot data analysis.
-Specifically, this analysis process involved the following steps: (1) The first and second authors independently checked and read a random sample of 5 primary studies (from 87 selected studies, see Figure \ref{SearchAndScreeningResults}).
+Specifically, this analysis process involved the following steps: (1) The first and second authors independently checked and read a random sample of 5 primary studies (from 104 selected studies, see Figure \ref{SearchAndScreeningResults}).
 (2) The first two authors independently labeled the extracted data with codes that succinctly summarize the data items (see Table \ref{DataExtraction}) for answering RQs.
 (3) The first two authors independently grouped all the codes into higher-level concepts and turned them into categories or subcategories.
 The grouping process was iterative, in which each author continuously went back and forth between the code, concepts, categories, and extracted data items to revise and refine both the code, concepts, and categories.
-In order to improve the reliability of the pilot data analysis results, the first two authors held a meeting and followed a negotiated agreement approach~\citep{campbell2013coding} to compare the coding results, then discussed their disagreements, confusions, and uncertain judgments on the data encoding results in an effort to reconcile them and arrive at a final version of the pilot data analysis results in which all the discrepancies have been resolved.
-For example, when answering RQ1 (mined architectural information), the first author was checking this study (i.e., {[S2]}) in order to label the mined architectural information, and he came across with these sentences: “\textit{(...)
-Continuously means that they are analyzed in response to every modification.
-When analyzing the implementation, the system tries to extract as much architectural information from implementation artifacts as possible (...)}”.
-In this case, the first author got confused on which label should be assigned to those sentences as the mined architectural information.
-In a meeting with the second author, they discussed and agreed to label it as “general architectural information”.
+In order to improve the reliability of the pilot data analysis results, the first two authors held a meeting and followed a negotiated agreement approach~\citep{campbell2013coding} to compare the coding results, then discussed their disagreements and uncertain judgments on the data encoding results in an effort to reconcile them and arrive at a final version of the pilot data analysis results in which all the discrepancies have been resolved.